jaekmeng/PolyAI/README.md

 Prerequisites: npm

-The application is also hosted on StackBlitz at https://stackblitz.com/edit/react-edkhuf.
+The application is also hosted online on StackBlitz at https://stackblitz.com/edit/react-edkhuf.

 To run application locally, use the following commands: